Eddie Kulukundis: Early life

 Elias George Kulukundis was born on 20 April 1932 at 26 Warbeck Street in London, the son of a Greek shipping family who had made their home in London.
 His parents moved to New York City when he was eight.
-Kulukundis was not an active sportsman and took the role of statistician, keeping score.
 He attended Salisbury School until 1950, and was an Emeritus Trustee of the school.
 He changed his name by deed poll to Eddie Kulukundis on 23 September 1993.

 Career

 Shipping

 The Kulukundis and Mavroleon families had formed the shipping company London & Overseas Freighters (LOF) in 1948.
 Kulukundis entered the shipping industry by working on tramp steamers in the Mediterranean.
 After the death of his uncle John Kulukundis in September 1978, Kulukundis joined the LOF board.
 The company suffered mounting losses, and after it had sold all but two of its ships and all shoreside assets, he resigned on 11 December 1985.

 He rejoined the board of the much-reduced company in 1988 following the death of company president Manuel Kulukundis, and also the death of his nephew, Minas Kulukundis, in the Lockerbie air disaster while flying to attend the funeral of his uncle and godfather Captain Nicholas Kulukundis.

 On 1 November 1997, LOF was sold to Frontline Freighters AB of Sweden and Kulukundis resigned from the board.
-He continued to hold positions with family company Company Rethymnis and Kulukundis Ltd, which celebrated its 150th anniversary in 1998.
+He continued to hold positions with the family company Rethymnis and Kulukundis Ltd, which celebrated its 150th anniversary in 1998.

 Theatre

 A theatre impresario, Kulukundis started producing plays while resident in the United States.
 He co-produced the 1976 Tony Award-winning play Travesties by Tom Stoppard.
 Kulukundis later formed Knightsbridge Productions, with theatre artist/educator Jack Lynn.

-In 1993, Kulukundis was part of a consortium which took over the struggling Duke of York's Theatre on St Martin's Lane.
-The consortium became the Ambassador Theatre Group, of which Kulukundis was Life President and a major share holder.
+In 1993, Kulukundis was part of a consortium that took over the struggling Duke of York's Theatre on St Martin's Lane.
+The consortium became the Ambassador Theatre Group, of which Kulukundis was Life President and a major shareholder.

 Athletics

 In November 1998, Kulukundis came second in the contest to become the first elected president of UK Athletics to former Olympic champion David Hemery.
-Kulukundis served as chairman of the London Coaching Foundation, the Midland Coaching Foundation and Athletes Youth Performance; vice-president of UK Athletics; chairman of the British Athletic Field Event Charitable Trust; and as chairman and patron of the Belgrave Harriers athletics club.
+Kulukundis served as chairman of the London Coaching Foundation, the Midland Coaching Foundation, and Athletes Youth Performance; vice-president of UK Athletics; chairman of the British Athletic Field Event Charitable Trust; and as chairman and patron of the Belgrave Harriers athletics club.